slesinger/czech-speech-to-text/README.md

 ## Accoustic Model
 See specific [README.md](accoustic_model/README.md)

+Based on:
+ - 45 hours of Mozilla Common Voice

 ## Language Model
 See specific [README.md](language_model/README.md)

+Based on:
+ - 700MB of czech wikipedia

 # Installation (for using the model)

 ## Requirements: